 In areas where there is no local Institut, it also partners with established educational institutions (such as universities and commercial language schools) that meet its standards and where the exam can be taken.
 That expands the exam locations to six in UK (including Cardiff and Manchester), over fifty in the US, and several more in Canada and Australia.

-What are the Goethe-Institut German exam certificates valid for?
+What are the Goethe-Institut German language certificates valid for?

 Goethe German exam certificates, once issued, do not expire.